Kick-My-Bot/slate/source/index.html.md

 - `main` is an object with 3 keys `inside`, `middle` and `outside` that will set the colors of the background, which is a 3-color radial gradient. `inside` sets the inner-circle color. `middle` sets the middle circle color, which is the most dominant color. `outside` sets the outside-circle color, on the borders.
 <br/>
 <br/>
-- `waves` is an object with 2 keys `left` and `right` that will set the colors of the bottom waves, are a 2-color linear gradient from left to right. `left` / `right` sets the color of the left/right gradient.
+- `waves` is an object with 2 keys `top` and `bottom` that will set the colors of the bottom waves, are a 2-color linear gradient from top to bottom. `top` / `bottom` sets the color of the top/bottom gradient.
 <aside class="notice">
 <b><u>Default:</u></b> `{
 				main: {